Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Introduction

-The organisation of the paper is as follows: In Sections \ref{ss_sims} and \ref{ss_vir}, we describe our large-scale simulations and provide some background on quasi-virialised cosmic filaments.
-In Section \ref{ss_nexus}, we briefly summarise our independent implementation of the NEXUS+ component identifier, a multiscale and automatic morphological analysis tool that identifies all the cosmic structures in a scale-free way.
-Results for the high-$z$ statistics of the cosmic web in FDM-like cosmologies are given in Section \ref{s_stats}.
-We discuss our main findings in Section \ref{s_conclusions}.
-The Appendix \ref{s_res_tests} is dedicated to convergence tests as a function of resolution scale.
+The organisation of the paper is as follows: In Sec. \ref{ss_sims}, we describe our large-scale simulations.
+In Sec. \ref{ss_nexus}, we briefly summarise our independent implementation of the NEXUS+ algorithm \citep{Cautun_2012}, a multiscale morphological analysis tool that identifies all the cosmic structures in a scale-free way.
+We introduce the concept of cosmic skewness in Sec. \ref{ss_skewness}.
+Results for the high-$z$ statistics of the cosmic web in FDM-like cosmologies are given in Sec. \ref{s_stats}.
+We discuss our main findings in Sec. \ref{s_conclusions}.
+In Appendix \ref{s_vir}, we provide some background on quasi-virialised cosmic filaments while Appendix \ref{s_res_tests} is dedicated to `convergence' tests as a function of resolution scale.